Hundred-Kilobyte Lookup Tables for Efficient Single-Image Super-Resolution: Related Work

 \section{Related Work}

-The quest for high-quality SR on edge devices has fueled the interest and research of effective and efficient SISR schemes in recent years, which can be broadly categorized into two types: classical and deep-learning methods.
+The quest for high-quality SR on edge devices has fueled the interest and research of effective and efficient SISR schemes in recent years, broadly categorized into classical, deep learning and LUT-based Approaches.

 {\bf Classical Approaches.} Basic linear interpolation methods~\cite{keys1981cubic,kirkland2010bilinear}, though simple and efficient, are limited in their abilities to adapt to the image content and often result in blurry images.
 Early example-based work~\cite{timofte2013anchored,timofte2015a+} learned sparse dictionaries over pixels or patches to build a compact representation between LR and HR pairs.
 During inference, the HR output is obtained using the pre-computed projection matrix with the input features.
-With low computation requirements, RAISR~\cite{romano2016raisr} proposed an effective sharpening algorithm to enhance the visual quality of over-smoothed images caused by cheap interpolation methods.
-However, such sparse coding models remain time-consuming to compute the sparse representations, while RAISR still needs local gradient statistics and fails to provide optimal solutions due to its non-differentiable hashing operations.
+However, it remains time-consuming for sparse coding models to compute the sparse representations.

-{\bf Deep Learning-based Approaches.} Deep learning methods have shown promising results in reconstructing image details for accurate super-resolution.
+{\bf Deep Learning Approaches.} Deep learning methods have shown promising results in reconstructing image details for accurate super-resolution.
 Many deep learning SR works have been developed to reduce computational burdens by carefully adjusting the network structures, including, ESPCN~\cite{shi2016real}, CARN~\cite{ahn2018fast}, RRDB~\cite{wang2018esrgan} and IMDN~\cite{hui2019lightweight}.
-FALSR~\cite{chu2021fast} proposed using neural architecture search (NAS) for both micro (block structure) and macro (layer-wise connection) levels.
 LapSRN~\cite{lai2017deep} and its extension MS-LapSRN~\cite{lai2018fast} employ Laplacian Pyramid to generate multi-scale predictions and progressively reconstruct HR images in multiple steps.
 FMEN~\cite{du2022fast} shined in the NTIRE 2022 challenge with its low memory cost and short runtime through the enhanced residual block and high-frequency attention module.
 Although some models can be executed in real-time on GPUs, it is impractical to deploy them on edge devices with constrained hardware resources.